(Last updated April 20th 2021)

 To understand more about what hunting is and how Azure Sentinel supports it, Watch the hunting intro Webinar (YouTube, MP4, Deck).
 Note that the Webinar starts with an update on new features.
 To learn about hunting, start at slide 12.
 The Youtube link is already set to start there.

 While the intro webinar focuses on tools, hunting is all about security.
 Our security research team webinar on hunting (MP4, YouTube, Presentation) focuses on how to actually hunt.
-The follow-up AWS Threat Hunting using Sentinel Webinar (MP4, YouTube, Presentation) really drives the point by showing an end to end hunting scenario on a high-value target environment.
+The follow-up AWS Threat Hunting using Sentinel Webinar (MP4, YouTube, Presentation) really drives the point by showing an end-to-end hunting scenario on a high-value target environment.
 Lastly, you can learn how to do SolarWinds Post-Compromise Hunting with Azure Sentinel and WebShell hunting motivated by the latest recent vulnerabilities in on-premises Microsoft Exchange servers.

 Azure Sentinel newly introduced User and Entity Behavior Analytics (UEBA) module enables you to identify and investigate threats inside your organization and their potential impact - whether a compromised entity or a malicious insider.